rparrett/undefended/README.md

   - turning in place?
 - make LastTile a small FIFO in case the user places a tower on their own tile and then falls
 - add loading bar for assets and pipelines
-- upgrade towers by feeding them an ammo kit?
+- upgrade towers by feeding them a tower kit?